tazama-lf/docs/Guides/keycloak-operator.md

 ![14-users-create-and-group-join](../images/keycloak/14-users-create-and-group-join.png)

 **Important**: For tenant users, make sure to:
-- Assign them to the correct tenant group (not the general tazama-tms group)
+- Assign them to the correct tenant group, assigning the user to tenant will add tenant roles to the user and add the TENANT_ID to their token.
 - Verify the group has the proper TENANT_ID attribute configured
 - The user will automatically inherit the TENANT_ID from their group membership